The Referral List I Wish School Had Given You

 They support without expecting replication.

-This isn’t about loyalty.
+It’s not about loyalty points.
 It’s about integrity.

-5. Absence of Marketing Exploitation
+5. Absence of Sales and Marketing Exploitation

 They build with you—not at you.